SafeHome.org may receive compensation from some providers listed on this page. Learn More

 So what’s the deal?
 Here’s my take.

-The budget Home Alarm Kit is so cheap because it doesn’t come with any cameras.
-Theoretically, that shouldn’t have been a problem.
-I could have added on one or two cameras à la carte for a couple hundred bucks, right?
+The budget Home Alarm Kit stays affordable because it doesn’t include any cameras.
+Theoretically, you could add cameras à la carte for a couple hundred bucks, right?

 Here’s a breakdown of Eufy’s most popular plans, with a side-by-side comparison of costs and features.